Roman Martyrology: Ceremonial surrounding the Martyrology

 The entry for each date in the Martyrology is to be read on the previous day.
 Reading in choir is recommended, but the reading may also be done otherwise: in seminaries and similar institutes, it has been traditional to read it after the main meal of the day.

-Prior to the Second Vatican Council, and where the 1962 liturgical books are used as authorised by Summorum Pontificum, the Martyrology is read at the canonical Hour of Prime.
+Prior to the Second Vatican Council, and where the 1962 liturgical books are used as authorised by Traditiones Custodes and its attendant Papal documents, the Martyrology is read at the canonical Hour of Prime.
 If the Martyrology is read in the post-Vatican II form, this is usually done after the concluding prayer of Lauds, the Hour that preceded Prime.

 If the Martyrology is read outside of the Liturgy of the Hours, as for instance in the refectory, the reading begins with the mention of the date, followed, optionally, by mention of the phase of the moon.
-Then the actual text of the Martyrology entry is read, ending with the versicle and response taken from Psalm 116: "Pretiosa in conspectu Domini – Mors Sanctorum eius" ("Precious in the sight of the Lord – Is the death of his Saints").
-A short Scripture reading may follow, which the reader concludes with "Verbum Domini" ("The word of the Lord"), to which those present respond: "Deo gratias" ("Thanks be to God").
+Then the actual text of the Martyrology entry is read, ending with the versicle taken from Psalm 116: Pretiosa in conspectu Domini – Mors Sanctorum eius ("Precious in the sight of the Lord – Is the death of his Saints").
+A short Scripture reading may follow, which the reader concludes with Verbum Domini ("The word of the Lord"), to which those present respond: Deo gratias ("Thanks be to God").
 A prayer, for which texts are given in the Martyrology, is recited, followed by a blessing and dismissal.

 If the Martyrology is read within the Liturgy of the Hours, the same form is used, but without the optional scripture reading.